GLaDOS-418/dotfiles/docs/man/tags.5.rst

   - The characters in range 0x01 to 0x1F included, and 0x7F are
     converted to ``\x`` prefixed hexadecimal number if the characters are not handled in the above "value" rules.

+  EXCEPTION: Universal Ctags allows all these escape sequences in {tagname}
+  and {tagfile} also.
+However, about {tagfile}, a condition must be satisfied.
+See "`Exceptions in Universal Ctags`_" about the condition.

   - The leading space (0x20) and ``!`` (0x21) in {tagname} are converted
     to ``\x`` prefixed hexadecimal number (``\x20`` and ``\x21``) if the tag is not a pseudo-tag.
 As described later, a pseudo-tag starts with